 When a tooth is removed there is always a small amount of bone that dissolves away in the process.
 In order to preserve the bone in the area where your tooth is removed, a bone graft is performed at the same time your tooth is removed.
 In many cases this eliminates the need for additional bone grafting after the tooth is removed.
 This ensures the ability to replace your tooth with a dental implant.

-Dr. Holpuch and Dr. Blasingame have advanced specialty training in bone grafting procedures and tooth extraction.
+Dr. Blasingame has advanced specialty training in bone grafting procedures and tooth extraction.